 - SPF 30…at least!

-- Expiration Date – Sunscreen can expire, so check the date
+- Expiration Date – Sunscreen last two to three years, so check the date

 Sunscreen: How and Where to Apply